walidamriou/Arduino_PCF8591_Write_Analog_Value_I2C/README.md

 Specific value Voltage generator by PCF8591 module for Arduino boards.

 #### How to use it

+##### If you use platformio IDE

 1. Open the project by __platformio__ (platformio.org)
 2. Build and upload the project to your arduino board
 3. make connection between your Arduino board and PCF8591 module
 4. Input your a specific value in Serial monitor of Arduino IDE between 0.00 <value<5.00 ; for example 0.01 or 3.75
 5. You will see the voltage output on the pin __AOUT__ of PCF8591

 ##### If you use Arduino IDE

 1. Use/install the library in /lib (PCF8591.zip)
 2. Move the code from /src/main.cpp to your project .ino
+3. Build and upload the project to your arduino board
+4. make connection between your Arduino board and PCF8591 module
+5. Input your a specific value in Serial monitor of Arduino IDE between 0.00 <value<5.00 ; for example 0.01 or 3.75
+6. You will see the voltage output on the pin __AOUT__ of PCF8591

 #### Arduino IDE users